Iris (mythology): Representation

 Iris is represented either as a rainbow or as a beautiful young maiden with wings on her shoulders.
 As a goddess, Iris is associated with communication, messages, the rainbow, and new endeavors.
-This personification of a rainbow was once described as being a link to the heavens and earth.
+This personification of a rainbow was once described as being a link between the heavens and earth.

 In some texts she is depicted wearing a coat of many colors.
 With this coat she actually creates the rainbows she rides to get from place to place.
 Iris' wings were said to be so beautiful that she could even light up a dark cavern, a trait observable from the story of her visit to Somnus in order to relay a message to Alcyone.

 While Iris was principally associated with communication and messages, she was also believed to aid in the fulfillment of humans' prayers, either by fulfilling them herself or by bringing them to the attention of other deities.